pauloborba/academic-kickstart/content/authors/admin/_index.md

 I am Associate Editor of [IEEE Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
 I am a member of the ACM and of the Brazilian Computer Society.

+I was Director of the Informatics Center from July 2021 to June 2025.
 I co-founded [Qualiti Software Processes](http://www.qualiti.com.br), a spin-off of the Informatics Center and [C.E.S.A.R.](http://www.cesar.org.br), specialized on software development tools and processes.
 This was one of the first companies to join [Porto Digital](https://www.portodigital.org), now one of the major information technology hubs in Brazil.
 I am on the Board of Porto Digital.

 I have a D.Phil. in Computing from Oxford University, and an M.Sc. and a B.Sc. in Computer Science from Federal University of Pernambuco.
 I was Fulbright Visiting Faculty Scholar at [CMU](https://www.cs.cmu.edu)'s [Institute for Software Research](https://www.isri.cmu.edu/index.html) (currently the Software and Societal Systems Department).